tgorechowly/pouch/README.md

 ## Eloquent Repository

-`Fuzz\MagicBox\EloquentRepository` implements a CRUD repository that cascades through relationships, whether or not related models have been created yet.
+`Koala\Pouch\EloquentRepository` implements a CRUD repository that cascades through relationships, whether or not related models have been created yet.

 Consider a simple model where a User has many Posts.
 EloquentRepository's basic usage is as follows: